Green And Profitable Monthly Column: Run It in Your Publication

 • Green America Certified BusinessShel Horowitz’s consulting firm, Green And Profitable, is the first business ever to earn Green America’s rigorous Gold Certification as a leading green company

-• Author of eight books, most recently Guerrilla Marketing Goes Green: Winning Strategies to Improve Your Profits and Your Planet (Wiley, 2010, co-authored with Jay Conrad Levinson): a #1 category bestseller at Amazon that has resold rights internationally, and gained more than 50 endorsements from prominent marketers like Chris Brogan, Mark Joyner and Marcia Yudkin—as well as environmental leaders such as Joel Makower and Jacquelyn Ottman.
+• Shel has written extensively on green business in several of his eight books, most recently Guerrilla Marketing Goes Green: Winning Strategies to Improve Your Profits and Your Planet (published by John Wiley & Sons and co-authored with legendary marketer Jay Conrad Levinson): a #1 environmental category bestseller at Amazon that has made the bestseller list at least 30 months, resold rights internationally, and gained more than 50 endorsements from prominent marketers like Chris Brogan, Mark Joyner and Marcia Yudkin—as well as environmental leaders such as Joel Makower and Jacquelyn Ottman.

-• Cited frequently in major media, including repeat appearances in The New York Times, The Wall Street Journal, Entrepreneur, Los Angeles Times, and many more.
+• Major media frequently cite Shel, including repeat appearances in The New York Times, The Wall Street Journal, Entrepreneur, Los Angeles Times, and many more.

-• More than 1,000 published articles, including previous regular columns for Business Ethics and the Western Massachusetts Business & Economic Review, a weekly guest blog at Fast Company for two years, and publishing his own monthly marketing newsletters since 1997.
+• Shel has published more than 1,000 articles, including previous regular columns for Business Ethics and the Western Massachusetts Business & Economic Review, a blog since 2004, a weekly guest blog at Fast Company for two years, and his own monthly marketing newsletters since 1997.

 “We were pleased with your work, your speed, your writing ability and ability to grasp complex subjects.”